-NOTE: Some questions will be graded by me - usually, these are the definitions, theorems and multiple choice questions.
+NOTE: Some questions will be graded by me - usually, these are the multiple choice questions and non-algebraic questions.
 Those questions will have the SCORE fields filled in when you receive the quiz for self-grading.
 Remember to add those points to your total.